Pregnancy and Me

 For me, pregnancy was characterised by bone numbing, spirit crushing exhaustion.
 I remember going to bed about 7pm and sleeping for 12 full hours, then waking up crying because I was still just so tired.

-Before I discovered I was pregnant, I won the women’s race in a 10 mile time trial.
+At about 6 weeks pregnant, before I actually knew I was pregnant, I won the women’s race in a 10 mile time trial.
 After that, I rode my bike twice during pregnancy.
-Donkey bike gathered dust in the garage with all my other bikes.
+Twice.
+In almost nine months.
+Donkey bike gathered dust in the garage with my other bikes.
 I vowed to start swimming, and went twice.

 I had read the books so I knew that it was just a matter of time.
-I just needed to get through the first 12 weeks and then the pregnancy glow would kick in and I would be radiant and blossoming.
+I just needed to get through the first 12 weeks and then the fabled pregnancy ‘glow’ would kick in.
+Then I would be radiant and blossoming.
 I waited and waited for the glow.
 I waited for a full 9 months and I never once glowed.

 I developed a love for chocolate milk and ‘homes under the hammer’.
 I stopped work at 28 weeks because it was just too hard to keep going and my heart wasn’t in it enough to teach well anymore.